kubeovn/docs/docs/advance/ovn-eip-fip-snat.en.md

 The pod access the public network based on the fip

+The CRD supported by this function is basically the same as the iptable nat gw public network solution.

+- ovn eip: occupies a public ip address and is allocated from the underlay provider network vlan subnet
+- ovn fip: one-to-one dnat snat, which provides direct public network access for ip addresses and vip in a vpc
+- ovn snat: a subnet cidr or a single vpc ip or vip can access public networks based on snat
+- ovn dnat: based router lb, which enables direct access to a group of endpoints in a vpc based on a public endpoint

 ## 1. Deployment

 Currently allows all vpcs to share the same provider vlan subnet resources, similar to neutron ovn mode.
-Also compatible with previous scenarios **default vpc enable_eip_snat**.
+Compatible with previous scenarios [default VPC EIP/SNAT](../guide/eip-snat.en.md).

-Executing install.sh requires specifying the default public logical switch.

-The design and use of this configuration item takes into account the following factors：

-- Based on this configuration item can be docked to the provider network, vlan, subnet resources.
-- Based on this configuration item, the default vpc enable_eip_snat function can be docked to the existing vlan, subnet resources, while supporting the ipam
-- If only the default vpc's enable_eip_snat mode is used with the old pod annotaion based eip fip snat, then the following configuration is not required.
-- Based on this configuration you can not use the default vpc enable_eip_snat process, only by corresponding to vlan, subnet process, can be compatible with only custom vpc use eip snat usage scenarios.

-The neutron ovn mode also has a certain static file configuration designation that is, for now, generally consistent.
+During the deployment phase, you may need to specify a default public network logical switch based on actual conditions.
+If no vlan is in use (vlan 0 is used), the following startup parameters do not need to be configured.

 ```bash
 # When deploying you need to refer to the above scenario and specify the following parameters as needed according to the actual situation